phiresky/masters-thesis/content/6_results.md

 best.](images/plots/2021-07-10_13.30.06-Multi-Evader Pursuit
 (smallarch).svg){#fig:resmpsmall}

-@Fig:resmpopt shows the results with the neural network architectures separately hyper-parameter optimized on the task.
-The optimized architecture for the mean aggregation is `174-226-97-agg-96` with LeakyReLU activation functions.
-The optimized architecture for the Bayesian aggregation is `120-60-agg-160` with LeakyReLU activation functions.
+@Fig:resmpopt shows the results with neural network architectures that were separately hyper-parameter optimized for each aggregation method.
+The optimized architecture for the mean aggregation is `174-226-97-agg-96`.
+The optimized architecture for the Bayesian aggregation is `120-60-agg-160`.
 The optimized architecture for the attentive aggregation is `72-agg-132-200`.
+All optimized architectures use the LeakyReLU activation functions.
 Note that the architecture optimized on the mean aggregation is the deepest with three hidden layers before the aggregation, while the optimized architecture on the attentive aggregation has multiple layers after the aggregation instead.
 With the hyper-parameter optimized architecture, the mean aggregation performs best.
 The results are still similar when using the `120-60-agg-160` architecture for every aggregation method.
-These results indicate that the Bayesian aggregation outperforms the mean aggregation when the neuronal network is limited in size, but has no advantage when the neural network is sufficiently large and deep.
+These results indicate that the Bayesian aggregation outperforms the mean aggregation when the neural network is limited in size, but has no advantage when the neural network is sufficiently large and deep.
 The neural network seems to be able to implicitly learn to transform and weigh the information from the different observables, compensating the advantage of the additional structure of